CHINESE INFRASTRUCTURE INVESTMENTS IN EASTERN EUROPE

 Infrastructure developments tend to embody changes of economy and politics happening not only on local, but also on national, regional and global scales.
 Through studying infrastructure developments Periféria Center aims to explore the dynamics of global capitalist economy as well as geopolitical changes; the current reconfigurations of state-capital nexus; as well as the structural alterations of spatial inequalities.
 In this sense, the emergence and increasing role of Chinese capital in infrastructure developments on the peripheries of Europe of the last decade accounts for a significant turn from various perspectives and on different scales.
 In our research we study the impacts of Chinese investments in European infrastructures through the case of a major (re)development project of transport infrastructure in Southern and Eastern Europe, that is following trading routes from Port Piraeus, through Belgrade and Budapest, to Germany, with reference to China’s Belt and Road Initiative.

-Belt and Road Initiative in Eastern Europe: the Case of the Budapest-Belgrade Railway Line
+The BRI and Infrastructure Development in Eastern Europe: A Multi-Scalar Analysis of the Budapest-Belgrade Railway Construction

 July 18-20, 2020.
 Szabó, Linda and Csaba Jelinek.
 Amsterdam: Society for the Advancement of Socio-Economics - State Capitalism and State-led Development in the 21st Century: China and Beyond